rogeriolaa/react-use-state-with-history/README.md

    - `go: (index: number) => void` - Jump to a specific index in history
    - `first: () => void` - Jump to the first state in history
    - `last: () => void` - Jump to the most recent state in history
+   - `clear: () => void` - Clears all history, keeping only the current state as the initial state.
+The pointer is reset to 0.
+   - `trimStart: () => void` - Clears all history entries before the current pointer.
+The current state becomes the first state in the new history, and the pointer is reset to 0.
+   - `trimEnd: () => void` - Clears all history entries after the current pointer.
+The pointer remains at its current position, which is now the last entry in the history.

 ## Working with Complex Types